10 Ways Dishonest Roofers Will Mislead You!

 - They underreport sales to their insurance company to reduce premiums then if the fraud is caught by the insurance company.
 The insurance company will deny claims leaving you to pay the bill.

 - They underreport wages to their insurance company.
-This is the most widely abused cost savings in the roofing industry.
+To save costs, many roofers abuse this system.
 They pay cash to laborers to be exempt from workers’ compensation.
 Wonder why some bids are lower than others?
-If a worker is injured without proper coverage, you could get stuck paying the medical bills.
+Proper coverage for workers is important because you could end up with the medical bill if they aren’t.

 - They file Workman’s Compensation Exemptions for workers which are only permissible to the owners of the company, not the workers.
 Roofers have a very high injury rate.
-If an uncovered worker gets injured on your job it could result in a lawsuit against you.
-Make sure workers on your job have proper coverage!
+Make sure workers on your job have proper coverage, or else you could be facing a lawsuit!

-- They leave things off of your estimate to win the job then come back after the roof is being installed and add on items, increasing the amount you owe.
+- They leave things off of your estimate to win the job.
+Later, they’ll add items on while installing the roof.
+Thereby increasing the amount that you owe.
 Or recommend replacing when repair or cleaning is all you need.
 Make sure they get everything right in their estimate and by signing a contract they understand that is all you will pay.